 The State agrees to carry out a timely and effective program for monitoring compliance of regulated hazardous waste facilities with applicable program requirements (see 40 CFR §271.15).
-As part of this program, the State will conduct compliance inspections to assess compliance with hazardous waste regulations, permit requirements, compliance schedules, and all other program requirements.
-State-specific activities and priorities for compliance monitoring will also be included in the Grant Work Plan.
+As part of this program, the State will conduct compliance assessments (DNREC Compliance Assessments are equivalent in every aspect as the Federal RCRA inspections) to ensure compliance with hazardous waste regulations, permit requirements, compliance schedules, and all other program requirements.
+State specific activities and priorities for compliance monitoring will also be included in the grant work plan.